A primary brain tumour is a tumour that starts in the brain.

 - high-grade – cancer, also called a malignant tumour.

 A low-grade brain tumour usually grows slowly and may not cause symptoms for a long time.
 A high-grade brain tumour grows faster than a low-grade tumour.

 We have more information about how brain tumours are graded.

 A brain tumour can cause headaches but it is unusual for this to be the only symptom.
 Other common symptoms include feeling sick and seizures.
 Symptoms depend on where the tumour is in the brain and how slowly or quickly it grows.
 They may develop suddenly, or slowly over months or even years.

 Other conditions may cause similar symptoms.
 But if you have any symptoms, it is important to get them checked by your GP.

-We have more information about signs and symptoms of brain tumours.
+We have more information about the signs and symptoms of brain tumours.

-Many people are diagnosed with a brain tumour when they go to hospital after having a seizure (fit) or other sudden symptoms.
+Many people receive a brain tumour diagnosis when they go to hospital after having a seizure (fit) or other sudden symptoms.
 Other people go to see their GP about symptoms.

 If your GP thinks you may have a brain tumour, they may arrange for you to have a brain scan.
-Or they may refer you directly to a doctor who specialises in brain disorders (neurologist).
+Or they may refer you directly to a doctor who specialises in brain disorders (neurologist) for a diagnosis.
 People with brain tumours are treated in specialist hospitals.
 You may have to travel further to your nearest one.